iliyaj/iliyaj/README.md

-# Hi, I'm Iliya 👋
+# hi, i'm iliya 👋

-I'm currently building [Akira Board](https://akiraboard.com) — an AI-native, local-first Kanban board where people and AI coding agents work from the same ideas and tickets.
+i'm currently building [Akira Board](https://akiraboard.com) — an ai-native, local-first Kanban board where people and ai coding agents work from the same ideas and tickets

 <!---
 iliyaj/iliyaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.